AbdelazizMG/Microprocessor-Project/README.md

 - Abdelaziz Mohammad

 # Description
-This Project is about Simulating UART/USB Communication Protocol using MATLAB
+This Project is about Emulating UART/USB Communication Protocol using MATLAB App Designer